mcgill-robotics/drone-2024/models/README.md

 Copy the content of the file under `iris_lidar/model.sdf` to the file under `<Your PX4 Folder>/Tools/simulation/gz/models/x500/model.sdf` , `cd <Your PX4 Folder> && make px4_sitl gz_x500`.

+Also, copy the content of the file under `world/default.sdf` to the file under `<Your PX4 Folder>/Tools/simulation/gz/worlds/default.sdf`